Have you ever considered learning a second language?

-You can call a private Japanese tutor who’ll be happy to come to your house to teach you Japanese on a regular basis.
-This way, you can learn Japanese at a time that suits you which makes it the most flexible way to learn.
+You can call a private Japanese tutor who’ll be happy to meet you in an agreed location to start teaching you Japanese on a regular basis.
+This way, you can learn Japanese at a time that suits you, making it the most flexible way to learn.

-No matter what age you are, what your level is, or where you are in the world, you should be able to find a private tutor who can come to your house or provide private tutorials over webcam.
+No matter what age you are, what your level is, or where you are in the world, you should be able to find a private tutor who can come to your house or provide private tutorials online.

 In just a few clicks, you’ll be able to browse the profiles of several potential tutors.
-Don’t forget that the private tutors on Superprof tend to offer free tutoring for the first hour so that you can see whether or not they’re the right fit for you.
-You should clearly explain why you want to learn Japanese and what your objectives are so that they can plan your lessons accordingly.
+Don’t forget that the private tutors on Superprof usually offer free tutoring for the first hour so you can see whether or not they’re the right fit for you.
+You should provide information about why you want to learn Japanese and what your objectives are so they can plan your lessons accordingly.

-A good tutor will be able to effortlessly adapt their methods in order to get the most out of the time they spend teaching you.
+A good tutor will be able to effortlessly adapt their methods to get the most out of the time they spend teaching you.
 This is the very best thing about hiring a private tutor.
 You’ll learn at your pace, not the pace of the rest of the class.
-This means they can go as fast or slow as they need to as well as tailor their classes to your strengths and weaknesses.
+This means you can go as fast or slow as needed and your classes can be tailored to your strengths, weaknesses and interests.

 With all the tutors on Superprof, you should be able to find the perfect tutor for you.
 This means you can still continue studying Japanese even if your university doesn’t offer classes.

 If your university does offer Japanese classes, tutorials are a great way to do some extra studying before an exam, or just get in some extra speaking practice to build your fluency and comprehension.

-And no matter where you live – you can learn Japanese online through Skype even if there isn't a tutor living in your town!
+And, no matter where you live, you can learn Japanese online even if there isn't a tutor living in your town.